Frameless Sliding Doors · Melbourne

 Sliding Shower Screens

-• No outward door swing required
+• No outward door swing into the room

-• Can suit wall-to-wall shower openings
+• Can suit wall to wall shower openings

 • Works well near vanities, toilets, baths and bathroom doors

-• Allows a bath mat to sit in front of the shower without blocking the door swing
+• Allows a bath mat to sit in front of the shower without blocking the door

 • Recommended minimum opening is 1200mm

-Best for simple open access
+Best for clear open access

 Hinged Shower Screens